smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 CHAIN_TYPE overrides all chains and forces them to act as a particular chain type.
 Up-to-date list of chain types is given in [`chaintype.go`](https://github.com/smartcontractkit/chainlink/blob/a710fcb3c1f3501b8df486b45c14423aefdb0876/core/chains/chaintype.go).

 This can enable certain chain-specific hacks and optimisations.
-It is recommended not to use this env var and set the chain-type on a per-chain basis instead.
+It is recommended not to use this environment variable and set the chain-type on a per-chain basis instead.

 ### CHAINLINK_DEV